The Power of Colour: How Colour Psychology Influences Consumer Behaviour

 Strategic use of colour in branding can significantly enhance a brand’s identity and appeal.
 For instance, Apple’s minimalist white logo conveys simplicity and innovation, while Nike’s black swoosh emphasizes power and performance.
 Understanding colour psychology helps businesses create an emotional connection with their audience, making their brand more memorable and impactful.

-1. Know Your Audience: Different colours evoke different responses based on cultural and personal preferences.
+Different colours evoke different responses based on cultural and personal preferences.
 Understand your target audience’s associations with colours.
+For example: In Western Culture, purple might evoke feelings of luxury or innovation: two colours you might not want to evoke if you’re running a plumbing business.

 In Conclusion